 Toronto native Aaron joined Cardinal in 2005 and still finds the camaraderie of team to be exceptional.
 He likes working for families in their time of need and says his goal is always to take away their anxiety and stress about planning and experiencing a funeral.
 “The nicest thing a family can say to me is, ’thank you for making this so easy.”
 In his free time, Aaron enjoys cycling, movies and playing the guitar.

 Like so many of Cardinal’s funeral directors, Bill was inspired to make this his life career after the death of someone very close to him – his father.
 A native Torontonian, Bill graduated with a Diploma in Funeral Service Education in June 2003, receiving the John Finn Memorial Award for outstanding achievement.
-“The thing I like best is knowing that I can help make the funeral process just that little bit easier, like the funeral directors did for my family when my dad died.”
-Now a father himself, Bill is passing along another tradition to his eight-year-old daughter – teaching her to play drums.
+“The thing I like best is knowing that I can help make the funeral process just that little bit easier like the funeral directors did for my family when my dad died.”
+When not at work, Bill enjoys spending time with his family.